MohsenKoohi/ParaGrapher/README.md

 ### Download Sample Datasets
 - Run `make download_WG400`, `make download_WG404`, or `make download_WG800`
-to download and store sample datasets to `test/datasets`
+to download and store sample datasets into `test/datasets` folder.

 ### Compiling and Executing Code
 - If `gcc` is not in `PATH`, please set path to `gcc` compiler folder in Line 9 of the `Makefile` and `test/Makefile`.